Close

 Updated:

-Earlier this month, an appellate court in Connecticut issued a written opinion that will be of interest to those considering filing a Washington, D.C. premises liability lawsuit.
-The case presented the court with the opportunity to determine whether a lower court was proper to enter judgment in favor of the…
+Earlier this month, an appellate court in New Hampshire issued a written opinion in a premises liability lawsuit that presents interesting issues for Washington, D.C. accident victims considering filing a premises liability lawsuit.
+The case required the court to determine if the owner and operator of a carnival assumed a…

 Updated: